-There is a different staging system for each type of head and neck cancer, and detailed information about these stages can be found in the specific cancer type section.
-See the Overview for a complete list of these types of cancer.
+There is a different staging system for each type of head and neck cancer, and detailed information about these stages can be found each specific cancer type section.
+See the Introduction for a complete list of these types of cancer.

 Recurrent head and neck cancer

 Recurrent cancer is cancer that has come back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.